jairojunior/ansible-role-jboss/README.md

 License
 -------

-Apache
+Apache-2.0

 Author Information
 ------------------

 Jairo Junior (junior.jairo1@gmail.com) - Core committer of a Puppet "Approved" module for JBoss/Wildfly. [biemond/wildfly](https://github.com/biemond/biemond-wildfly)

-Lots of the ideas employed here are inspired by what I learned maintaining the module above.
+Lots of the ideas employed here are inspired by what I learned developing/maintaining the module above.